dododex/help/faq/configuring-ark-multipliers-on-dododex.md

 ARK Multipliers
 ---------------

-PERMANENT 2X TAMING (AUGUST 2020)

-In August 2020, ARK's base taming speed on PC, PS4, and Xbox is now doubled, meaning 1× is as fast as what 2× was previously.
+**PERMANENT 2X TAMING (AUGUST 2020):** In August 2020, ARK's base taming speed on PC, PS4, and Xbox is now doubled, meaning 1× is as fast as what 2× was previously.
 Dododex has been updated to reflect this.
 Like ARK, Dododex implemented this as part of the base speed (1x) -- so keep your multipliers at 1x on Official Servers.

 Official Server
 ---------------